sonic-net/SONiC/doc/fault_management/fault_mgmt_infra_HLD.md

 1. Formulate platform/HWSKU specific Fault-Action Policy Table (json or yaml file)
    - There would be generic (default) table if none provided by platform
    - A platform supplied file would override the default one
-3. Introduce a new micro-service (fault_manager) at host (Linux Kernel)
+2. Introduce a new micro-service (fault_manager) at host (Linux Kernel)
-4. This service to subscribe to eventsDB redisDB (once available) and fetch events and alarms from it
+3. This service to subscribe to eventsD redisDB instance (once available) and fetch events and alarms from it
-5. Parse events against sonic-events yang model
+4. Parse events against event_tag in sonic-events yang model
-6. Analyze them against Fault-Action Policy Table (file)
+5. Analyze them against Fault-Action Policy Table (file)
-   - Take fault_type and fault_severity as input from the fetched event and perform lookup for these fields in Fault-Action Policy Table to determine the action(s) needed
+   - Take fault_type and fault_severity as input from the fetched event and perform lookup on these fields in Fault-Action Policy Table to determine the action(s) needed
-7. Handle the fault (i.e. take action) based on action(s) specified in Fault-Action Policy Table
+6. Handle the fault (i.e. take action) based on action(s) specified in Fault-Action Policy Table
    - action may range from logging (disk, OBFL flash etc.) to reload/shutdown etc.
+   - Taking action would either be by itself (i.e. in ts own micro-service) or delegating it to action's owner
-8. Tabulate event entry (along with action taken) for book-keeping purposes
+7. Tabulate event entry (along with action taken) for book-keeping purposes

 # Fault-Action Policy Table (fault_action_policy.json)